silexphp/Silex/doc/extensions/swiftmailer.rst

 SwiftmailerExtension
 ====================

-The *SwiftmailerExtension* provides a a service for sending email through the `Swift Mailer <http://swiftmailer.org>`_ library.
+The *SwiftmailerExtension* provides a service for sending email through the `Swift Mailer <http://swiftmailer.org>`_ library.